gtemporalis/api-book-raml/README.md

 # api-book-raml
 Api Rest Book Design using RAML

-Examples of calls and outputs for each endpoint.
+Some examples of calls and outputs for each endpoint.

 PUT http://localhost:8081/api/books/{isbn}
 	200